Note: we will monitor the situation and update this list of FAQs as the circumstances evolve.

 Business Interruption cover provided by our business insurance policies is triggered by damage to physical property at the insured premises preventing the business from being able to trade.
 Our policies do not cover pandemic diseases due to the difficulties involved in predicting the potential risk.

 2. Are your client’s premises insured if they leave them unoccupied?

-All of the above will be subject to review by the 1st June 2020, with any amendments advised accordingly.
+All of the above will be subject to a further review by the 31st August, 2020, with any amendments advised accordingly.

 If you are unsure about the necessary steps to take, we would recommend you speak to your local Arch branch.
 Contact details here.